 Preliminary research shows that an area in Western Australia has extensive tagasaste plantings and its conditions are very similar to West Texas.
 Once we determine the soil content, we add any supplement to the soil to bring it closer to the ideal.

 Next, we will till over a small demonstration area of our field with the intention of planting rows that will be similar in distance as a larger future field.
 To increase our potential for success, we want to try several species of this plant to determine which is best suited for our area.

 Also to insure a good germination, we will start seedlings in our greenhouse as well as planting them directly in the ground.
 We will build tunnels with agribond covers to protect against freezes, hail or insects.

-To encourage growth, we will water them with a llama manure “tea.”
+To encourage growth, we will water the trees with a llama manure “tea.”
 It is likely that we will be able to begin some initial harvesting of the crop to begin feeding to the goats.

 At some point we hope to only use our grey water from our dairy to water the plants.
 That would relieve us of trying to irrigate the plants with our well water. if the project is successful we will replace much of our feed bought from others and have an unending source of good, green, healthy feed.